pingcap/tidb/tests/integrationtest/README.md

 First, add new test query in `t/` folder.

+Then run shell below.
+It will generate result base on last execution, and then we can reuse them or open editor to make some modifications.

 ```sh
 cd tests/integrationtest
 ./run-tests.sh -r [casename]
 ```
-It will generate result base on last execution, and then we can reuse them or open editor to do some modify.

 ## How to debug integration test